-Capital Gains Tax (CGT) can trip many of us up.
-It’s a tax on the profit, or ‘gain’ that you make when you sell or even gift an asset that’s increased in value.
+Capital Gains Tax (CGT) may not be the UK’s ‘most hated’ tax, (that honour goes to Inheritance Tax), but it can still catch many of us out.
+CGT is a tax on the profit, or ‘gain’ that you make when you sell or even gift an asset that’s increased in value.

 Which is why it’s wise to get your head around CGT and take financial advice, so you don’t end up paying more than you need to.